Trails at many of our wildlife sanctuaries are now open; buildings & restrooms remain closed. Read More

 CRs are a flexible tool, able to be customized to protect specific aspects of a given property, or to address particular needs of the owner.
 They usually involve the permanent extinguishment of some, but not necessarily all, of the development potential of the land, and can be gifted or sold.
 Properly crafted, CRs can generate significant tax benefits in the form of income tax deductions and estate or property tax reductions.

-Since our beginning in 1896, we have come to own and conserve 30,000 acres, plus we protect an additional 5,000 acres through conservation restrictions.
-Mass Audubon’s land conservation efforts have resulted in a system of wildlife sanctuaries that is now the largest private ownership of conserved land in Massachusetts.
-The land we own or manage has come to us thanks to the conservation ethic and generosity of many landowners.
+Mass Audubon's land conservation efforts have resulted in a system of wildlife sanctuaries that is now the largest private ownership of conserved land in Massachusetts.
+Since our beginning in 1896 we have come to own and conserve more than 32,000 acres of land and protect nearly 6,000 additional acres through conservation restrictions.
+The land we own or manage has come to us thanks to the conservation ethics and generosity of many landowners.